Elenjikal Chandy Kuruvila: Indo-Pakistani War of 1971

 The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
 In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
 In March, the Pakistan Armed Forces launched a fierce campaign to curb the secessionists, the latter including soldiers and police from East Pakistan.
 Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.

 In mid-1971, the aircraft carrier Vikrant, along with the frigates INS Brahmaputra (1957) and INS Beas (1958) were moved from the Western Fleet to the Eastern Naval Command.
 With this, the Eastern Fleet came into being.
 The Mysore, commanded by Captain R K S Ghandhi, became the flagship of the Western Fleet on which Kuruvila flew his flag.
 He argued in favour of using the Vidyut-class missile boats offensively.
 He suggested that taking the missile boats in tow with the Fleet would "decisively tilt the scales in any encounter between the opposing Fleets."
 He even wrote to the Flag Officer Commanding-in-Chief (FOC-in-C) Western Naval Command Vice Admiral Surendra Nath Kohli in a proposal stating:

 "I have no doubt whatsoever that the correct utilisation of the missile boats is to use them offensively, two at a time, in company with the Fleet.
 If I have these boats with me at sea, as your Fleet Commander I can guarantee total victory once contact has been made with enemy surface units, regard less of his superiority in speed and gun power".

 ORBAT

+ORBAT

-The Order of Battle of the Western Fleet under Kuruvila was:
+The Order of Battle of the Western Fleet in 1971 was: